xut806/AC215_ByteBites/README.md

 ### Container 3: RAG (Retrieval-Augmented Generation)

-- **Purpose**: To implement the RAG model for generating recipes based on user queries.
+- **Purpose**: To implement the RAG workflow for generating recipes based on user queries.

 - **Files**:
   - Dockerfile: Defines the environment for the RAG server.